bodo-ai/PyDough/documentation/dsl.md

 )
 ```

 **Bad Example #9**: For each address find the oldest occupant.
-This is invalid because the `BEST` clause is placed in the calc without accessing any of its attributes.
+This is invalid because the `BEST` clause is placed in the `CALCULATE` without accessing any of its attributes.

 ```py
 %%pydough